zesk/build/docs/pipeline/deploy-to.sh.md

 ## Arguments

---- `deploy` - - `Default` - deploy an application to a remote host
+- `--deploy` - Default. deploy an application to a remote host
---- `undo` - Reverses a deployment
+- `--undo` - Reverses a deployment
---- `cleanup` - After all hosts have been `--deploy`ed successfully the `--cleanup` step is run on all hosts to finish up (or clean up) the deployment.
+- `--cleanup` - After all hosts have been `--deploy`ed successfully the `--cleanup` step is run on all hosts to finish up (or clean up) the deployment.
---- `help` - Show help
+- `--help` - Show help
 - `applicationChecksum` - The application package will contain a `.env` with `APPLICATION_CHECKSUM` set to this Value
 - `remoteDeploymentPath` - Remote path where we can store deployment state files.
 - `remotePath` - Path where the application will be deployed
-- `user1@host1` - A list of - `space` - separated values or arguments which match users at remote hosts
+- user1@- `host1` - A list of space-separated values or arguments which match users at remote hosts

 ## Exit codes